liatrio/autogov-workflows/README.md

 - `cert-identity` (required, string): The certificate identity of the signer workflow used in the verify job.
 The workflow name should be rw-attest-image.yaml for images, or rw-attest-blob.yaml for blob(s).
 - `github-token` (optional, string, default: ''): The GitHub token set throughout the reusable workflow including the composite (build) action.
 - `workflow-runner-label` (optional, string, default: 'ubuntu-latest'): The label of the workflow runner.
-- `autogov-version` (optional, string, default: 'v1.1.2'): The autogov version to use (input name retained for backwards compatibility).
+- `autogov-version` (optional, string, default: `ff839e23f922e176897232c5b4148dc1d4c1b983`, the v1.3.0 commit): The autogov release tag or full 40-character released commit SHA to use (input name retained for backwards compatibility).
 - `octo-sts-scope` (optional, string, default: ''): octo-sts scope for cross-repo reads (autogov binary, policy bundle, cert-identities).
 When empty, `github.token` is used (suitable for public repos); when set, the octo-sts token is used and is required (verification fails closed if the exchange fails).
 - `octo-sts-identity` (optional, string, default: ''): octo-sts identity.
 Required when `octo-sts-scope` is set.
 - `autogov-repo` (optional, string, default: 'liatrio/autogov'): Repository to download the autogov CLI release from.